 To comply with State and Federal regulations, Village of Alexandria Bay will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that our system has never violated a maximum contaminant level or any other water quality statement.
-This report provides an overview of last year's water quality.
+We are proud to report that our system has never violated a maximum contaminant level or any other water quality statement This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Greg Millett, Chief Operator, at (315) 482-2171.
+If you have any questions about this report or concerning your drinking water, please contact Patrick Barse, Chief Operator, at (315) 921-4081.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
-The meetings are held the second and fourth Tuesday of each month at 5:30 p.m. at the Municipal complex on outer Walton St.
+The meetings are held the second Tuesday of each rnot n, at the Municipal complex at 110 Walton